eporrasm/gaussian-analizer/README.md

 - `your_file.log_npa.csv`: Natural Population Analysis matrix
 - `your_file.log_wiberg.csv`: Wiberg bond index matrix

+Then the program will prompt the user asking for the number of fragments (i.e. the number of particles).
+For each of the fragments the user must type the number of atoms.
+The sum of these must be equal to the total of atoms and each fragment should have at the very least one atom.

+Further on the user will be prompted to give a value to filter by the Wiberg bond index, and by the NPA charge.
+Images will be generated to further visually analize the data of the simulations.

 ## Example
 ```bash
 # Copy your Gaussian log file to input folder